The MAGA profiles that oppose Trump: Tired of the shit

 Politically homeless?

-Like Kelly, he is a former host on conservative Fox News.
-Both campaigned for and with Donald Trump.
+Like Kelly, he previously hosted on conservative Fox News.
+Both have campaigned for and with Donald Trump, and are known within the right-wing MAGA movement (after Trump's slogan "Make America Great Again").
 Now they lead some of the country's most influential podcasts, with audiences of millions.

 They are not alone.
 Joe Rogan, whose podcast has tens of millions of listeners, supported Trump's candidacy in 2024.
-But after blaming Trump a few weeks ago for the war with Iran, because the president had promised to keep the US out of wars and focus on America, Rogan now describes himself as "politically homeless."
+But a few weeks ago, after he blamed Trump for the war with Iran - arguing the president had promised to keep the country out of war and to focus on the United States - Rogan now describes himself as "politically homeless."

-He is joined by former Congresswoman Marjorie Taylor Greene, who has strongly criticized Trump for both his handling of the so-called Epstein files and the war with Iran, as well as far-right figures Alex Jones and Candace Owens.
+He is joined by former Congresswoman Marjorie Taylor Greene, who has strongly criticized Trump for both his handling of the so-called Epstein files and the Iran war, as well as far-right figures Alex Jones and Candace Owens.
 Owens has advocated on X that Trump be removed through the 25th Amendment to the Constitution, which can be used if a president is deemed incapable of carrying out his office.

 "Maybe it's time to put grandpa in a home," she wrote last week to her 7.8 million followers.